Explore the Ocean with Catalina Island’s Glass-Bottom Boat Tours

 Adventure awaits you under the sea on Catalina Island

-The Adventure Tours Company sells tickets on the mainland at the San Pedro Boat Terminal.
-The glass-bottom boat is called the Ocean View.
-There are 3,000 watts of highlighting that showcase the many wondrous creatures under the sea.
+The Catalina Adventure Tours company sells tickets in Avalon for the glass-bottom boat tour that lasts approximately 45 minutes.
+They have Catalina Island’s newest glass-bottom boat called the Sea View.
+Your adventure tour will highlight and showcase the many wondrous creatures under the sea.
 A glass-bottom boat ride is more than just an aquatic tour.
 It’s unlike anything you’ve ever experienced and gives you a brand new perspective of underwater ocean life.
 If you have never experienced a glass boat ride then make plans this vacation season!
 Walk, don’t run—enjoy the beauty!